Vinícius Araújo: Zaragoza

 Immediately after terminating his contract, Araújo signed a one-year deal with Real Zaragoza.

 Vasco da Gama

 On 3 August 2018 Vinicius was announced for Vasco da Gama.

+FC Imabari

+On 5 September 2023, it was announced that Vinicius has signed for FC Imabari of the J3 League.
+He is given squad number 39.

+Al-Arabi

+On 19 August 2025, Araújo joined Saudi First Division League club Al-Arabi.

 International career

 Vinícius Araújo was called up for Brazil U20's in May 2013.
 The following month he was the topscorer of the 2013 Toulon Tournament, and scored Brazil's only goal in the 2013 Valais Youth Cup final against Ghana.